imindMan/PocketClock/README.md

 🕖🕖The pocket clock - make your life more convenient 🕖🕖<br>

 <img src=".\data\screen.png" alt="Screen sample" />
+*Sorry for bad design, that's just a simple project.
+I don't want to make it seriously.
+Actually I feel like a caveman after finished this*
 Pretty simple GUI Clock project using tkinter.
 The idea behind this project is inspired by the "Alarm & Clock" in Windows 10 💻. <br>
 Some features are in this project, that is: